Cosmic-Citrus/projectile-motion/readme.md

 * the trajectory that maximizes the amount of time that the projectile stays airborne

-* the trajectory of the largest possible arc-length (shown below)
+* the trajectory of the largest possible arc-length

+To visually confirm that the calculated extremum is a true maximum, one can plot the optimized parameters against an ensemble of bounded values of $\phi_{0}$.
+The plot below shows this for the trajectory of the largest possible arc-length.

 ![example-optimal_trajectory_with_variable_g](output/example_12-optimization_with_variable_launch_angle_at_g_of_z/TrajectoryOptimization-LongestArcLengthOfTrajectory_VS_1_Var-LaunchAngle.png)